Canada

 Wix and Squarespace in Canadian small business

 Wix and Squarespace power a substantial share of Canadian small business sites.
-The SEO constraints are real on both platforms but less catastrophic than they were 3–5 years ago.
+The SEO constraints are real on both platforms but less severe than they were 3–5 years ago.
 Wix has improved meaningfully on Core Web Vitals and schema handling.
 Squarespace remains design-first but SEO-serviceable with proper configuration.
 For small Canadian businesses on these platforms, I will work within their constraints rather than recommending migration unless the ceiling is genuinely limiting business growth.

 Chapter 12 · Pricing in Canadian dollars